 Each week, Xpress highlights notable WNC crowdsourcing initiatives that may inspire readers to become new faces in the crowd.
-This week features the debut full-length studio album of local act Resonant Rogues, a healthy deli’s management transition, expansion by a vintage clothier and an online music subscription with a twist.
+This week features a documentary on the human-turtle bond, a libertarian political satire podcast and a seventh grade physics field trip.

 Indie-psyche duo-turned quartet DrgnKing, from Philadelphia, recently performed at The Mothlight.
 Before the show, the band played a special plugged in song for Acoustic… er, electric Asheville.
 Filmed at The Mothlight by Jesse Hamm.
 “Afraid Of”

 Calcast brings together a wide range of community events in one handy podcast.
 Hosted by Theresa Amandi of 103.3 AshevilleFM’s Bombshell-ter Radio.
 Weekend of Dec.
 26-28.
 Special guest host this week: Kim Roney of AshevilleFM’s Reel Talk and the AFM News Hour.
 Listen to Bombshell-ter Radio every Tuesday afternoon from 3-5 p.m.
 EST featuring the […]

 Rev. [Keith] Ogden, where have you been for the past two months? [“Ogden: Two Officers Drive False Narrative about Chief of Police,” Dec.
 10 Letters to the Editor, Xpress] William Anderson denied that there was a reprimand in Lt.
 Bill Wilkie’s file, and that was proven untrue.
 Lt.
 Mark Byrd advised that the radar equipment […]

 After 24 hours stuck in the house with family, too much pie and wrapping paper wreckage, it’s time to venture out.
 By December 26 you could probably use a dose of live music, craft beer and people who aren’t related to you.
 If that’s not the case, bring the relatives with you — the day […]